Licensing contracts – Understand the 6 most used Microsoft contracts

 • No Software Assurance available, although sometimes you do get SA rights (You can find an example in the Product Terms here)

 Deciding between the CSP and the EA?
-Read our in-depth blog Choosing between EA vs CSP
+Read our in-depth blog Choosing between EA vs CSP.

 6. Services Provider License Agreement (SPLA)